logankaminer/SAT/README.md

 ## File Generation ##

-I lazily generated this using ChatGPT4.
+I lazily generated this README using ChatGPT4.